Please wait while the search results are loading...

 Introduction to the Travel Industry, Business and Industry Trends Analysis

 The global travel and tourism industry is comprised of a wide variety of businesses, including hotels and inns, casino resorts, trains, buses, airplanes, cruise ships, tour operators and travel bookers, both online and physical.
-The World Travel & Tourism Council (WTTC) found that the global travel and tourism industry supported 295 million jobs on a direct basis during 2022.
+The World Travel & Tourism Council (WTTC) found that the global travel and tourism industry supported 330 million jobs on a direct basis during 2024.

 This sector is always continually reinventing itself—with dramatic changes often being caused by disruptive technologies, evolving consumer tastes, political upheavals, economic booms and busts, and lately, global outbreaks of disease.
 Fortunes can be made and lost quickly, particularly in the always-changing, extremely competitive airline industry.

 There is every reason to believe that the travel and tourism industry will continue to be a bubbling cauldron of change.
 For example, the airline industry continues to evolve rapidly.
 Airlines are flying aircraft that are much more fuel-efficient than those of a few years ago.
-It is also vital to note a major shift in airline strategy: today, they rely heavily on fees for services such as checked baggage, seats with extra legroom and on-board food.
+It is also vital to note a major shift in airline strategy: today, airlines rely heavily on fees for services such as checked baggage, seats with extra legroom and on-board food.
 This contributed substantially to profitability.
 Boeing’s highly advanced 787 enables airlines to offer great enhancements to passenger comfort with extremely long intercontinental range, while the airlines benefit from a fuel efficiency boost of about 20%.
 Airbus competes with similarly efficient, long-haul aircraft.
 Discount airlines remain very important players in the U.S. as well as the rest of the world.
-Meanwhile, legacy airlines (e.g., American Airlines and British Airways) are now competing head-to-head on price with discount airlines in many cases, typically for the least-desirable seats in economy class.
+However, legacy airlines (e.g., American Airlines and British Airways) are now competing head-to-head on price with discount airlines in many cases, typically for the least-desirable seats in economy class.

 A Representative List of Organizations that Have Used our Research and Products: